 The Australian Photographic Society was officially formed on 12 May 1962 in Sydney.
 This was the culmination of three years work by the Australian Photographic Federation, a body specifically established in order to form APS.
 101 Foundation Members incorporated the Society in the Australian Capital Territory.
-As at the 2010 AGM, three of those Foundation Members were still with the Society.
-All three of them (Graham Burstow, Bill Smit and Gordon Walsh) have been awarded Honorary Life Memberships.
+As at the 2010 AGM, two of those Foundation Members are still with the Society.
+All three of them (Graham Burstow, and Bill Smit) have been awarded Honorary Life Memberships.

 Membership numbers soon reached 600 in 1963, 1,000 in 1967, 2,000 in 1980, 1,578 in March 2006 and over 2100 in January 2008.

 The Societies inhouse magazine, Image, was born in March/April 1965.
 The first photograph published in Image, on the front cover of the September/October 1965 issue, was 'Wasteland' by Dora Evans which had been awarded the B Grade Plaque in the Print Division Mid-Year Competition.